-- 1. That the Chief Administrative Officer BE AUTHORIZED to execute an agreement to establish the commitment by the Town of Lincoln, City of Port Colborne, and Niagara Region to consolidate Canadian Urban Transit Association (CUTA) statistics reporting for the purpose of increasing the respective shares of Provincial Gas Tax (PGT) between 2020 and 2023. - 2.
-That Niagara Region staff BE DIRECTED to report transit statistics in consolidation with the City of Port Colborne and Town of Lincoln to maximize PGT funding from the Ministry of Transportation (MTO). - 3.
-That this report BE CIRCULATED to the Town of Lincoln and the City of Port Colborne.
+- That the Chief Administrative Officer BE AUTHORIZED to execute an agreement to establish the commitment by the Town of Lincoln, City of Port Colborne, and Niagara Region to consolidate Canadian Urban Transit Association (CUTA) statistics reporting for the purpose of increasing the respective shares of Provincial Gas Tax (PGT) between 2020 and 2023; - That Niagara Region staff BE DIRECTED to report transit statistics in consolidation with the City of Port Colborne and Town of Lincoln to maximize PGT funding from the Ministry of Transportation (MTO); and - 3.
+That Report PW 30-2019 BE CIRCULATED to the Town of Lincoln and the City of Port Colborne.